paulusminus/lipl-book/src/introduction.md

 # Introduction

-I found that remembering that remembering melodies is easier than words.
+I found that remembering melodies is easier than words.

-When I was organizing sing-alongs with some friends I thought is was usefull to display lyrics on a screen instead of working with printed material.
+When I was organizing sing-alongs with some friends I thought is was useful to display lyrics on a screen instead of working with printed material.
 So I wrote applications that assisted in storing and updating lyrics and playlists, selecting a lyric to be displayed.
 Together they are caled Lipl.
 It is a sort of abbreviation of **L**yr**i**c **Pl**ay.

 The system has three components